 The Counseling and Testing Center provides a wide range of testing services to the Georgia State University community.
 Services include, but are not limited to, online testing, independent learning, placement testing, national and university standardized tests, professional development certifications and test scoring and scanning for university faculty.
 Perimeter College students should refer to Perimeter College Testing Services.

-Instructors teaching online and hybrid courses should familiarize themselves with recommended practices and resources for creating accessible course materials and be aware of the exam proctoring services available through the Counseling and Testing Center.
+Instructors teaching online and hybrid courses should familiarize themselves with recommended practices and resources for creating accessible course materials and be aware that Atlanta campus does not offer proctoring services, but faculty can request a proctored lab session for their course through the Center for Excellence in Teaching and Learning.
 Additional resources are available through Perimeter College Online for Georgia State University faculty teaching in Perimeter College.
 Faculty teaching online and hybrid courses should note that according to the Course Syllabus Policy, syllabi should state specific requirements for attendance including requirements for the frequency and kind of participation by designated channels.

 Signature Experience courses are courses in which “students are encouraged to be active in their own education.”
 In the context of an academic course, students participate in experiences that go beyond traditional classroom experiences, such as simulations, academic internships, field experiences, clinical experience, research, or study abroad.
 Signature Experience courses are offered in 6 areas at Georgia State: art, city, global, professional, research, and service.
 Faculty can learn more about experiential learning at Signature Experience.

 Georgia State University offers students a wealth of study abroad programs.
 This includes short-term, faculty-led study abroad programs ranging from 1 to 5 weeks in duration.
 Faculty who meet Study Abroad Program Director eligibility requirements and are interested in leading a study abroad program should contact the Director of Study Abroad Programs for more information about leading a short-term, faculty-led study abroad program.